SkywardAI/kirin/README.md

 [![Build and Deployment](https://img.youtube.com/vi/63OxSmcBkhI/0.jpg)](https://youtu.be/63OxSmcBkhI?si=G82BOtcwRvQE7dLU)

-Also See [deployment](https://skywardai.github.io/skywardai.io/docs/development/build_and_run.html).
 And if you are interested in docker-in-docker development, see [Development.md](./docs/Development.md)

 # Tech stack